Does Infrared Light Cause Skin Cancer? Facts, Risks, and Myths Explained

 Does IR light cause skin cancer?

-No, infrared light in the right and low range cannot cause skin cancer.
-Additionally, using high-intensity infrared light can cause skin burning, but it still does not lead to skin cancer.
+No, infrared light in the therapeutic range does not cause skin cancer.
+High-intensity infrared light can cause skin burning, but it does not lead to skin cancer.

 Is infrared light damaging to skin?

 Infrared light is not damaging to the skin when used correctly and in low, safe ranges.
-It's often used in therapy to heal skin, reduce pain, and improve circulation.
 However, very high or prolonged exposure can cause overheating or burns.

 Can red light skin therapy cause cancer?

-No, red light does not cause cancer because this procedure uses specific wavelengths of red and near-infrared light that do not cause any harm to your body or skin.
+No, red light therapy does not cause cancer because this procedure uses specific wavelengths that do not cause any harm to your body or skin.

 References